mapbox/geojson-vt/README.md

 Created to power GeoJSON in [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js), but can be useful in other visualization platforms like [Leaflet](https://github.com/Leaflet/Leaflet) and [d3](https://github.com/mbostock/d3).
+It can also be easily used on the server as well.

 Resulting tiles conform to the JSON equivalent of the [vector tile specification](https://github.com/mapbox/vector-tile-spec/).